PathwayAnalysisPlatform/PathwayMatcher_Dev/README.md

 * [Protein](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Input#proteins)
 * [Proteoforms](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Input#proteoforms)

-Check our [Wiki](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Input) for more information.
+*See our [Wiki](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Input) for more information.*

 #### Output:

 The output of PathwayMatcher is composed of two files, the [Reaction and Pathway mapping](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Types-of-output#reaction-and-pathway-mapping) and the [statistical analysis](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Types-of-output#pathway-statistical-analysis) of the relevant pathways.

-Check our [Wiki](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Output) for more information.
+*See our [Wiki](https://github.com/LuisFranciscoHS/PathwayMatcher/wiki/Output) for more information.*

 ## Licence